cliosight/Docs/README.md

 Click ![here](https://github.com/cliosight/Docs/blob/main/form_json_format.css) to view the complete list of JSON tags that can be used within a form.

 ## An Example of Using Forms <a name="form_example"></a>
 For an application like a meeting scheduler, forms can be used to create contacts, groups and meeting requests.
 They can provide all the necessary elements for an email notification that has to be sent once it is scheduled, updated or cancelled.
-Triggers and jobs explained later will provide this capability.
+Triggers and jobs explained later provides this capability.

 [Contact](https://app.cliosight.com/app/forms/35/show?noNavbar=true)
 [Group](https://app.cliosight.com/app/forms/34/show?noNavbar=true)